ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_compl_info.md

 ## Client responsibilities
 {: #vc_hybrid_compl_info-client-responsibilities}

-* While we commend clients taking steps to make their environments more secure, it should be noted that some practices might have adverse effects on the effectiveness of IBM Cloud for VMware.
+* While we commend clients taking steps to make their environments more secure, it should be noted that some practices might have adverse effects on the effectiveness of {{site.data.keyword.cloud_notm}} for VMware.
-* Clients are accountable for the firewalls they create and the resulting limitations that are imposed on communications between IBM Cloud for VMware components.
+* Clients are accountable for the firewalls they create and the resulting limitations that are imposed on communications between {{site.data.keyword.cloud_notm}} for VMware components.
 The firewalls might also hinder the ability of IBM Support to access client instances and resolve issues.
 * Clients are fully responsible for encrypting the data in their system.
 * Upon initial deployment, the offering’s automation and client’s account are separate.
 The client is allowed and encouraged to change all passwords that IBM provides in the portal.
 * vCenter access and credentials are created during initial deployments and provided to the client.
 As part of the requirement of our offering, IBM Support must retain full access to the management layer to provide life–cycle management and support to our clients.